shashwatah/gitwiz/README.md

 <br/>
 Click [here](https://gitwiz.herokuapp.com) to visit.

-> Heroku discontinued its free tier on November 28, 2022,as such this deployment is not available anymore.
+> Heroku discontinued its free tier on November 28, 2022, as such this deployment is not available anymore.

 ## Refs